larshesel/merkle_tree/README.md

 I have been fascinated with Merkle trees or hash trees for a long time, and decided I wanted to build my own in Erlang.

-My long term goal (if I don't loose interest) is to build generic Merkle trees for synchronizing many different kinds of data such as large files, directories, filesystems or other kinds of data sets.
+My long term goal (if I don't lose interest) is to build generic Merkle trees for synchronizing many different kinds of data such as large files, directories, filesystems or other kinds of data sets.